SzokolAttila/PillPal/Documentation.md

 ### API handlers
 For handling different request towards the API from the backend we created API handlers to make it easier and avoid code repeating.
 They also handle different occuring issues and throws exception with the proper error message.

+#### APIHandlerBase
+This class serves as a base class for APIHandlers, and thus they are all derived from this class.
+It includes the HttpClient and JsonSerializerOptions as protected fields, and the constructor (that is the same for every APIHandler class).
+This reduces code repetition and makes it easier to work with these classes.

 #### MedicineAPIHandler
 Through constructor base url and HttpClient can be passed to make testing easier for us.
 If HttpClient is not given then it is created with the base url.
 Methods: